directus-labs/guest-authoring/sveltekit-authentication/index.md

 ```

-As you see we are getting the token and initialize our Directus Instance as usual.
-This time however we also give it the Access Token so that every request will now have the Users Session attached.
-In this case we are reading the users profile.
-If you try this without the token the request will fail because of missing permissions.
+As you see, we are getting the token and initialize our Directus Instance as usual.
+This time however, we also give it the Access Token so that every request will now have the User's Session attached.
+In this case, we are reading the user's profile.
+If you try this without the token, the request will fail because of missing permissions.

 Let's continue writing the Html Template: